Icinga/icinga2/doc/06-distributed-monitoring.md

 In case you want to pin specific checks to their endpoints in a given zone you'll need to use the `command_endpoint` attribute.
-This is reasonable if you want to execute a local disk check in the `master` on a specific endpoint then.
+This is reasonable if you want to execute a local disk check in the `master` Zone on a specific endpoint then.

     [root@icinga2-master1.localdomain /]# mkdir -p /etc/icinga2/zones.d/master
     [root@icinga2-master1.localdomain /]# vim /etc/icinga2/zones.d/master/icinga2-master1.localdomain.conf